dayton-outar/shillings/docs/INVESTING/COLLECTING.DATA.md

 To compare price movement across assets, normalize each asset to the same starting point, such as 100%.

-[Image placeholder: Normalized price development for Apple, Coca-Cola, and NuScale in 2023.
-Source: `Investing.for.Programmers-2025-3.pdf`, Fig. 3.3.]

 One year can tell a misleading story.
 A stock that looks weak in one period may surge in another.

-[Image placeholder: Normalized price development for Apple, Coca-Cola, and NuScale over a later one-year period in 2024.
-Source: `Investing.for.Programmers-2025-3.pdf`, Fig. 3.4.]

 ## Returns